ufs-community/uwtools/docs/sections/user_guide/yaml/mkdir.rst

 Directory blocks define a sequence of one or more directories to be created, nested under a ``mkdir:`` key.
 Each value is either an absolute path, or a path relative to the target directory, specified either via the CLI or an API call.

-Example block with aboslute paths:
+Example block with absolute paths:

 .. code-block:: yaml